 (Source: Retail Council of Canada)

 The minimum wage in Canada varies from province to province.
 Fin instance, workers in British Columbia receive a minimum wage of $15.20 per hour as of June 2021.
 That figure stands at $16 in Nunavut.
-Meanwhile, the Ontario average salary is $14.25 per hour.
+Meanwhile, the Ontario average salary is $14.25 per hour; at the same time, there are over 460,000 welfare recipients in Canada’s most populous province.

 Interesting fact:Newfoundland & Labrador is the province with the lowest minimum hourly wage of $12.50.
 Click To Tweet